 Local governments in some states might also require an income tax return.

 On the other hand, Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, and Wyoming don’t impose state income taxes, so no returns are due in those states.
-In addition, New Hampshire only taxes interest and dividends over $2,400 ($4,800 for joint filers), while Washington state only taxes capital gains above $250,000, so most taxpayers in those states won’t have to file a state tax return.
-[Note: The New Hampshire tax on interest and dividends will be eliminated after 2024.]
+In addition, New Hampshire only taxes interest and dividends over $2,400 ($4,800 for joint filers), while Washington state only taxes capital gains above $262,000, so most taxpayers in those states won’t have to file a state tax return this year.

 Related: